Powers of sums and their homological invariants: Ideals of (doubly) small type

 \section{Ideals of (doubly) small type}

 Let $(R,\mm)$ be a noetherian local ring (or a standard graded $k$-algebra), and $I$ a proper (homogeneous) ideal.
 We say that $I$ is {\it of small type} ({\it of doubly small type}) if for all $r\ge 1$, the natural map $I^r\to I^{r-1}$ is Tor-vanishing (doubly Tor-vanishing, resp.).
-Ideals which are not of small type abound: Let $R$ be a non-Koszul algebra.
-Then by \cite[Proposition 1.13]{HIy}, $\lind_R \mm=\infty$, hence by Theorem \ref{thm_Sega}, $\mm$ is not of small type.
+Ideals which are {\it not} of small type abound: By \c{S}ega's \cite[Proposition 7.5]{Se1}, if $R$ is a non-Koszul local ring, then $\mm$ is not of small type (and vice versa).
 Moreover, even over some Koszul complete intersections of codimension $2$ ideals not of small type exist, e.g. consider the ideal $(x+y)$ of $k[x,y,z]/(x^2,yz)$ in Example \ref{ex_notofsmalltype_ld}.

 In this section, we provide diverse classes of ideals of small or doubly small type.
 An important result in the current section is Theorem \ref{thm_sumsofsmalldoublysmall} relating ideals of small type and Betti splittings of powers of their mixed sums.
 This will be useful to studying invariants of powers of mixed sums in Sections \ref{sect_depthreg} and \ref{sect_lindofpowers}.